Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep

-The set $\mathcal{X}$ is then conveniently arranged into an $n_s \times n$ data matrix $X$.
+The set $\mathcal{X}$ is then conveniently arranged in a $n_s \times n$ data matrix $X$.
 However, before feeding it into the DAE model, a data preprocessing step is required, consisting of centering and scaling each variable by its standard deviation, as is customary in PCA~\cite{Joliffe2016}.
-First, centering the data,corresponding to setting the mean of each variable to zero, allows the PCA eigenvalues to be efficiently computed via singular value decomposition (SVD) (see Sect.~\ref{sec:pca}).
+First, centering the data, corresponding to setting the mean of each variable to zero, allows the PCA eigenvalues to be efficiently computed via singular value decomposition (SVD) (see Sec.~\ref{sec:pca}).
 Second, rescaling ensures that each variable, now having unit variance, contributes equally to the analysis regardless of its original scale~\cite{Joliffe2016}.
-This preprocessing step allows for a direct comparison between the DAE results and those obtained from principal component analysis in Ref.~\cite{marchetti2025}.
+This preprocessing step allows for a direct comparison between the DAE results and those obtained from the principal component analysis in Ref.~\cite{marchetti2025}.